Is Temu A Scam And Is China Spying On You? Here’s The Truth

 Is Temu Spying On You?

-It is 100% true that the Temu app is gathering data about your phone usage habits including your name, address, and phone number as well as any details about you such as your birthday, photo, and social media profiles.
+It is 100% true that the Temu app uses data collection to track your phone usage habits including your name, address, and phone number as well as any details about you such as your birthday, photo, and social media profiles.

 You’re also giving up information about your phone’s OS, your IP address, GPS location (with permission), and all browsing data.